vhelin/wla-dx/doc/sh2.rst

 be aligned for the selected access size.

 Branch labels for ``bf``, ``bt``, ``bf/s``, ``bt/s``, ``bra`` and ``bsr`` are resolved relative to ``PC+4``.
-WLA DX does not currently insert or validate delay slot contents, so source code must provide correct delay-slot instructions.
+WLA DX does not currently insert delay-slot instructions automatically, but it does perform some validation and emits warnings for problematic delay-slot contents such as branch, jump and return instructions, so source code must still provide correct delay-slot instructions.